Perturbative quantum simulation: Perturbative quantum simulation --- general framework

 \subsection{Generalised quantum operation}

 In our main text, we introduced the generalised quantum operation as

 where $U$ and $V$ could be different unitary operators that applies jointly on $\rho$ and $\ket{0}_E$.
-We show several properties of the generalised quantum operation $\Phi(\rho)$. \begin{itemize} \item The generalised quantum operation $\Phi(\rho)$ is non-increasing under the Schatten norm.
+We show several properties of the generalised quantum operation $\Phi(\rho)$. \begin{itemize} \item The generalised quantum operation $\Phi(\rho)$ has bounded Schatten norm.
 Specifically, the Schatten norm of a matrix is $\|M\|_p = \tr[|M|^p]^{1/p}$ for $p\in [1,\infty)$ and we have

-Here the first inequality follows from the monotonicity of Schatten norm under partial trace.
+Here the two inequality follows from the non-increasing of the Schatten norm over $p$ and the non-increasing of the trace norm under partial trace.

 Nevertheless, since $\Phi(\rho)$ could be complex, it might not be a quantum channel in general.

 \item The real and imaginary part of $\Phi(\rho)$ could be expressed as a linear combination of completely positive trace non-increasing quantum channels.
 Specifically, they could be obtained with the following circuit.